coderabbitai/coderabbit-docs/docs/integrations/Jira/setup.md

 ---

-Next we will look at how we can link Jira issues with pull requests and see how CodeRabbit assess them within the Pull Request.
+Next we will look at how we can link Jira issues and see how CodeRabbit assess them within the Pull Request.